Lisa Vidal

 Lisa Vidal (born June 13, 1965) is an American actress of Puerto Rican heritage.
-She starred in the Lifetime crime drama series The Division (2001–2004) and BET drama series Being Mary Jane (2013–2019).
-Vidal also starred in the short-lived series include High Incident (1996–97) and The Event (2010–11), and had major recurring roles on Third Watch (1999–2001), and ER (2001–04).
+She starred in the Lifetime crime drama series, The Division (2001–2004), and BET drama series, Being Mary Jane (2013–2019).
+Vidal also starred in the short-lived series, High Incident (1996–97) and The Event (2010–11), and had major recurring roles on Third Watch (1999–2001) and ER (2001–2004).

 Early life

-Vidal was born in Whitestone, Queens, the daughter of Josie, a secretary, and Manny Vidal, a tax consultant and businessman.
-Her parents moved from Puerto Rico and settled in Manhattan, where Vidal and her two sisters Christina and Tanya were born.
+Vidal's parents moved from Puerto Rico and settled in Manhattan, where Vidal and her two sisters, Christina and Tanya, were born.
 She also has a brother named Christian.
 After Vidal finished her elementary education, she auditioned and was accepted in the Fiorello H. LaGuardia High School.
 When she graduated, Vidal went to work with La Familia Theater Company, alongside Raul Julia and Julia Roberts.
 Vidal was 14 years old when she acted in the theatre series Oye Willie and later on made her feature debut with a small role in Delivery Boys.
 Soon, she was working in television with parts in shows such as The Cosby Show.